 I’m far from one of those Californian girls, but I seem to keep landing back in the state, particularly in San Francisco!
-Thanks to my actual, bill paying job I’ve been to the bay area quite a few times and have collected some ideas for fun and unique San Francisco activities.
+Thanks to my actual, bill paying job I’ve been to the bay area quite a few times and have collected some ideas for fun and unique San Francisco adventures.
 I usually stay late or arrive early to work destinations so I have free time, which has allowed me to explore behind the city.
-So, I’ve also included some day trip or beyond ideas below as well.
+So, I’ve also included some day trip or beyond ideas as well.

 Night time Alcatraz

 Alcatraz is perhaps the most iconic San Francisco landmark, other than the Golden Gate Bridge.
 However, have you seen it by night?
 If not, this tour will give you a whole new perspective on the prison.
 The evening timing is great too for allowing you to pack your daylight schedule to the max and still make use of the night for exploration!

 Leaving at sunset, the tour gives you beautiful views of the bay.
 Lucky for us, it was a clear day with a lovely sunset.
 Arrive on the island just before total nightfall and climb to the cell house by dark.
 Eerie?
 You bet!
 The audio tour is very interesting, including escape tales and info on some of the island’s most notorious inmates.
 From the prison, you can peer out across the bay, seeing the city lights, just as the prisoners would have.
 It was a form of punishment, where they could hear and see the world they couldn’t enter.

 Visit Golden Gate National Recreation Area